LadyEngineerHere/WindTurbineDamageDetectionModel/README.md

 * dataset.py: Python script defining the custom dataset class (CustomDataset) for loading images and annotations.
 * train.py: Main script for training the CNN model using PyTorch.

+# Organizing the Data

+### Gathering Images

+Images for training were sourced from online repositories and search engines, focusing on wind turbine damage scenarios.
+These images were manually categorized into folders under **Data images/** based on the type of damage depicted.

+### Annotating Images

+To prepare the dataset for training, the LabelIMG repository was cloned and utilized.
+This tool allows for the annotation of images by drawing bounding boxes around areas of damage.
+Annotations were saved in JSON format corresponding to each image category (cracks, LE Erosion, Lightening, VG Panel) within the **annotations/** folder.

+To combine these individual JSON files into a unified dataset, the `combinejsonfiles.py` script was executed.
+This script merged annotations from all categories into a single `annotations.json` file, assigning unique IDs to each image for consistency during training.

 ## Usage

 ### 1. Combining Annotations